 Nicole Parker Memorial Scholarship

-The Nicole Parker Memorial Scholarship will be awarded annually to a Selkirk College student enrolled in the Law & Justice Program, with first preference given to a student planning to pursue a career in criminal justice or social work.
+The Nicole Parker Memorial Scholarship will be awarded annually to a Selkirk College student enrolled in Law and Justice Studies, with first preference given to a student planning to pursue a career in criminal justice or social work.

 The Nicole Parker Memorial Fund was established by her colleagues at Castlegar Community Corrections to honour her life and career.
 Nicole worked as a probation officer in the West Kootenay area for nine years from 2011 until 2020.